-In accordance with KCSIE 2023, all new staff, supply teachers and regular volunteers will receive appropriate safeguarding information during induction (including online safety and their responsibilities in relation to filtering and monitoring).
-All new staff, supply teachers and volunteers have a briefing by the Executive

-Headteacher (or in her absence, the Deputy Headteacher) on staff code of conduct, safeguarding policy, behaviour policy, safeguarding response to children who go missing from education and the role and identity of the designated safeguarding lead and deputies.
+In accordance with KCSIE 2024, all new staff, supply teachers and regular volunteers will receive appropriate safeguarding information during induction (including online safety and their responsibilities in relation to filtering and monitoring).
+All new staff, receive induction from their mentors on staff code of conduct, safeguarding policy, behaviour policy, safeguarding response to children who go missing from education and the role and identity of the designated safeguarding lead and deputies.
 This training will be regularly updated.

-All staff must ensure that they have read and understood 'KCSIE: Part One, Annex A and Annex B'.
-During the annual safeguarding briefing all staff will be given a copy of the 'KCSIE' to read and sign for.
+All staff must ensure that they have read and understood 'KCSIE 2024: Part One, Annex A and Annex B'.
+During the annual safeguarding briefing all staff will be given a copy of the 'KCSIE 2024' to read and sign for.